smart-data-models/dataModel.TourismDestinations/TouristProfile/doc/spec_IT.md

       x-ngsi:
         type: Property
     type:
-      description: Property.
-NGSI Entity type.
-It has to be TouristProfile.
+      description: NGSI Entity type.
+It has to be TouristProfile
       enum:
         - TouristProfile
       type: string